Cody Canada: Cross Canadian Ragweed

-The Departed
+Cody Canada and The Departed

 In 2011, Canada and Plato formed a new band, initially called Cody Canada & the Departed.
 The band originally consisted of Canada (guitar/vocals), Plato (bass guitar/vocals), Seth James (guitar/vocals), Steve Littleton (keyboards) and Chris Doege (drums) who replaced original drummer, Dave Bowen.
 They released their first album in June 2011 titled This Is Indian Land, consisting of covers written by Oklahoma songwriters.

 On August 24, 2012, the band, now billing themselves as The Departed, announced through their website and social media that they would release their first original album titled Adventus.
 The album was released on November 13, 2012.

 In September 2012, the band announced that they would release one song from Adventus every Monday leading up until the album's release on their Facebook artist profile.

 In 2014 the band announced a third studio album.
 Hippielovepunk was released on January 13, 2015.
 The album debut at No. 9 on the Billboard US Country chart as well as No. 9 on the US Indie chart.
 The first single was a return to the Red Dirt sound of CCR titled Inbetweener.